wasmCloud/wasmCloud/examples/golang/components/http-client-tinygo/README.md

-# HTTP Hello World
+# HTTP Client Example

-This is a simple TinyGo Wasm example that makes accepts a http request , then makes a http call to an external endpoint and returns a response for the request.
+This is a simple TinyGo Wasm example that makes accepts a http request, then makes a http call to an external endpoint and returns a response for the request.

 ## Prerequisites